Rashilajayasinghe/Customer-Churn-Prediction/README.md

 * Deriving new, more informative features from existing data (e.g., ratios, aggregations).
 * Applying necessary transformations (log, square root) to normalize skewed data.
 * Encoding categorical features (e.g., One-Hot Encoding or Label Encoding).

+Model Creation and Evaluation Summary

+1. Data Preparation and Splitting
+2. Initial Modeling and Imbalance Handling
+Initial models, such as the Decision Tree Classifier, were trained using specified hyperparameters (e.g., criterion set to Entropy)56.
+Performance was assessed using the accuracy score and a detailed classification report

+ANN Model Building and Training (Using Keras)

+1.Data Scaling and Splitting
+2.Building the ANN Model